FREQUENTLY ASKED QUESTIONS

 What is The Story Prize Spotlight Award?

 The Story Prize Spotlight Award is an additional $1,000 prize for the author of an outstanding story collection that merits further attention.
 Larry Dark and Julie Lindsey will select the winner at their discretion from among the regular pool of entries for The Story Prize.
 Any book submitted for The Story Prize will also receive consideration for The Story Prize Spotlight Award.
 There is no separate entry or added fee.
-The 2015 winner of The Story Prize Spotlight Award is Killing and Dying by Adrian Tomine.
+The 2016/17 winner of The Story Prize Spotlight Award is Him, Me, Muhammad Ali by Randa Jarrar (Sarabande Books).

 © 2016 The Story Prize TM